 The Scheme's investment managers will hold a mix of investments which reflects their views relative to their respective benchmarks.
-Within each major market, each manager will maintain a diversified portfolio of stocks through direct investment or pooled vehicles.
+Within each major market, each manager will maintain a diversified portfolio of assets through direct investment, pooled vehicles or a combination of both.